LearnWithTung/MultipleCellTypes/README.md

 ### Youtube: https://youtu.be/KyxoT_XocVM
-Watch the video for more detail
+Pease watch the video for more detail.
 Happy coding !